zalando-stups/documentation/components/taupage.rst

 Taupage integrates :ref:`berry` and exposes the credentials file to your application.
 Your application will have access to the environment variable 'CREDENTIALS_DIR', which points to a local directory, containing the 'user.json' and 'client.json' of the :ref:`mint` API.
-This way, you can authenticate yourself to your IAM solution to for example obtain own access tokens.
+This way, you can authenticate yourself to your own IAM solution so that it can obtain its own access tokens.

 Sending application mails